1 Drexel Drive

 - By October 15th you should:

-- Contact medical, dental, etc. schools that you might be interested in attending to inquire about any summer programs that might be available.
+- Meet with recruiters from health professions schools who visit Xavier and contact medical, dental, etc. schools that you might be interested in attending to inquire about any summer programs that might be available.

 - By November 15th you should: